The Canon EOS 5D Mark III announcement was perhaps the most anticipated camera announcement in history.

 The 5D Mark III's ISO 51200 and 102400 remain a complete mess even with strong noise reduction applied - You have to be desperate to use these settings.
 ISO 12800 and 25600 remain very marginal for my uses.
 I always shoot in the lowest standard ISO setting that will allow me to get my desired shot, but begin to cringe when settings above ISO 3200 must be employed.
 Your standards and applications may be different.

-Notice the 5D III's improvement in high ISO image quality over the 5D II.
+The 5D III's improvement in high ISO image quality over the 5D II is noteworthy.

 Typically, more resolution brings out more details in the fabric - this is especially noticeable at low ISO settings.
 The 5D III does not have significantly more resolution than Canon's previous resolution leader, the 5D II, but the 5D III results show a noticeable increase in visible fabric detail - indicating that very good pixel-level detail is being delivered by the 5D III.